fredgj/aes/README.md

 Advanced Enryption Standard (AES)
 =================================

-This is an implementation of the [Advanced Enryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), also known as Rijndael, in pure python.
+This is an implementation of the [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), also known as Rijndael, in pure python.